João Félix: 2020–21: La Liga title and injury struggles

-2021–22: Breakthrough and Atlético's Player of the Season
+2021–22: Atlético's Player of the Season

 Félix missed Atlético's first three matches of the 2021–22 season, as he continued to rehabilitate from the ankle injury he had been suffering since November.
 He made his return from injury on 12 September, replacing Antoine Griezmann in the 58th minute in a 2–1 away victory against Espanyol.
 On 18 September, Félix was sent off in the 78th minute in a 0–0 home draw against Athletic Bilbao, for calling the referee "crazy", leading him to receive a two-match ban.
 Félix began regaining his place in the team, following his performances in Atlético's next three matches, creating both of Atlético goals, in a 2–0 home victory in La Liga against Barcelona on 2 October, as well assisting Antoine Griezmann second goal in a 2–3 home defeat against Liverpool in the Champions League on 19 October and assisting Luis Suárez first goal in a 2–2 home draw against Real Sociedad in La Liga on 24 October.
 He would score his first goal of the season on 31 October, in a 3–0 home win against Real Betis.
 For his performances in October, Félix was awarded Atlético Madrid Player of the Month by the club's supporters.